-8. Line the inside of the shell with foil and fill with pie weights or with dried beans.
+8. Line the inside of the shell with foil or parchment paper and fill with pie weights or with dried beans.
 Bake for 15 minutes, or until side is set.
-Remove foil and weights, and press pine nuts into crust (don’t put the nuts on the sides).
+Remove foil and weights.
 Bake for 25 minutes, or until golden.

 9. Remove the tart; and turn up the oven temperature to 475°f.
 Fill tart shell with lemon curd, smoothing top.
 Bake for approximately 3-5 minutes, or until the top is gently golden-brown.

 10. Cool thoroughly, about half an hour, before serving.